-Maybe I can trade with you, trade with you, Maybe I can trade with you; let me show you how.
+Maybe I can trade with you, trade with you, trade with you, Maybe I can trade with you; let me show you how.

 Children then practice trading toys with each other.

 Doing fingerplays.
 Introduce the skill with a finger- play, then follow up with a discussion or story.
 While showing fingers, have children recite this rhyme: